Taddeo di Bartolo, The Blessing Redeemer

 At some point during the disassembly of the altarpiece, the individual compartments, including the pinnacle and predella, were sawn apart through their thickness to yield multiple panels.
 Twenty-three of these are now divided among the following collections:

-• Perkins Collection, Museo del Tesoro della Basilica di San Francesco, Assisi: Saint Elizabeth of Hungary
+• Perkins Collection, Museo del Tesoro della Basilica di San Francesco, Assisi: Saint Elizabeth of Hungary;

-• Museo Diocesano, Gubbio, inv. no. DP007S3N005: Saint Clare of Assisi
+• Museo Diocesano, Gubbio, Saint Clare of Assisi;10

-• Galleria Nazionale dell’Umbria, Perugia, inv. no. 63: Saint Paul
+• Galleria Nazionale dell’Umbria, Perugia, Saint Paul;13

-• Galleria Nazionale dell’Umbria, Perugia, inv. no. 64: Saint Peter
+• Galleria Nazionale dell’Umbria, Perugia, Saint Peter;14

-• Galleria Nazionale dell’Umbria, Perugia, inv. no. 135/1072: Redeemer Displaying His Wounds
+• Galleria Nazionale dell’Umbria, Perugia, Redeemer Displaying His Wounds;15

-• Museo di Capodimonte, Naples, inv. no. 36: Saint Sebastian
+• Museo di Capodimonte, Naples, Saint Sebastian.18

-Technical comparisons between the Yale panel and the fragment with the Redeemer Displaying His Wounds in the Galleria Nazionale dell’Umbria, Perugia (fig. 4) present clear evidence that the two images originally stood back-to-back on the uppermost, central pinnacle of the San Francesco altarpiece (see figs. 2–3).10 As first pointed out by Henk van Os, it is likely that the Perugia Redeemer was on the choir side, where its unusual iconography provided a visual parallel to the image of Saint Francis as alter christus (second Christ) showing the wounds of the Stigmata.11 The Yale Blessing Redeemer, indebted to a more traditional iconographic type, stood above the Virgin and Child on the nave side of the church.
+Technical comparisons between the Yale panel and the fragment with the Redeemer Displaying His Wounds in the Galleria Nazionale dell’Umbria, Perugia (fig. 4) present clear evidence that the two images originally stood back-to-back on the uppermost, central pinnacle of the San Francesco altarpiece (see figs. 2–3).19 As first pointed out by Henk van Os, it is likely that the Perugia Redeemer was on the choir side, where its unusual iconography provided a visual parallel to the image of Saint Francis as alter christus (second Christ) showing the wounds of the Stigmata.20 The Yale Blessing Redeemer, indebted to a more traditional iconographic type, stood above the Virgin and Child on the nave side of the church.
 Both Redeemer panels, Solberg has proposed, must have been accompanied by additional pinnacle elements over the side compartments with standing saints, although none of these have yet been identified.

 Fig. 4.
 Taddeo di Bartolo, The Redeemer Displaying His Wounds, 1403.
 Tempera and gold on panel, 64 × 37 cm (25 1/4 × 14 5/8 in.).
 Galleria Nazionale dell’Umbria, Perugia, inv. no. 135/1072

 Executed for the most important Franciscan foundation in Umbria after Assisi, the polyptych for San Francesco al Prato confirms Taddeo’s standing as the most sought-after painter in Siena and the adjoining territory, following his return to the city in 1399.
 The magnificently imposing structure is generally viewed as the crowning achievement of his career and a showcase for his fully developed technical abilities.
 At the same time, this work, like the artist’s equally grandiose 1401 polytpych in Montepulciano Cathedral, marks the final evolution of his style away from the more nuanced naturalistic approach of his earliest efforts of the previous decade, as exemplified by works such as the Saint John the Baptist and Saint Jerome panels also at the Yale University Art Gallery.
-The robust, darkly contoured figures enveloped in ample folds of cloth that distinguish the Perugia altarpiece anticipate the increasingly conventional, formulaic style adopted by the artist over the course of the next two decades of his activity, possibly as a result of the ever-greater demands placed on his workshop.12 —PP
+The robust, darkly contoured figures enveloped in ample folds of cloth that distinguish the Perugia altarpiece anticipate the increasingly conventional, formulaic style adopted by the artist over the course of the next two decades of his activity, possibly as a result of the ever-greater demands placed on his workshop.21 —PP

 Published References

 , 172, pl.
 10; , 552; , 474; , 396; , 235, pl.
-80a; , 1:420; , 96, no. 68; , 4–7; , 89, fig. 77; , 551–54; , 650n18, fig. 26; , 13, 18–23, figs. 1, 12; Gail E. Solberg, in , 116, 118, fig. 19a; , 117n42; Gianluca Amato, in , 384; , 293; , 19, 206, 213, 217, no. 27e
+80a; , 1:420; , 96, 312, no. 68; , 4–7; , 89, fig. 77; , 551–54; , 650n18, fig. 26; , 13, 18–23, figs. 1, 12; Gail E. Solberg, in , 116, 118, fig. 19a; , 117n42; Gianluca Amato, in , 384; , 293; , 19, 206, 213, 217, no. 27e

 Notes